 RISKS OF SURGERY

 A cochlear implant is a relatively safe surgery.
 However, all surgeries pose some risks.
-Common risks include:
+Risks are less common now that the surgery is performed through a small surgical cut, but may include:

 Less common complications include: